What is assisted living?

 Certain situations and signs may indicate it might be time to consider alternative living arrangements.
 Generally speaking, families and seniors begin to consider alternatives when it becomes difficult for the elderly family member to carry on important activities of daily living without significant support and assistance from others.

 How is the St. Angelus different from other assisted living communities?

 The St. Angelus is the most beautiful, home-like assisted living setting in San Angelo.
 It has been described as one of San Angelo's hidden treasures!
 The small size of the St. Angelus makes it a very personal, resident-focused community.
 For persons who prefer more privacy, elegance, and personal care, the St. Angelus is the right choice.
 Other assisted living communities have an appearance more similar to a nursing home.
 The St. Angelus monthly rate is all-inclusive, in that there are no add-on fees or hidden charges for any services.
 For example, other communities charge a fee for meals to be brought to the room and picked up.
 At the St. Angelus, it is purely the resident's preference where they would like to eat their meals.
 The St. Angelus welcomes small pets.
-The St. Angelus permits smoking outside only.
-Residents may smoke on their personal balcony or porch.
-Finally, the St. Angelus is locally owned and operated rather than a large corporate chain.
+Finally, the St. Angelus is locally owned and operated rather than by a large corporate chain.
 It offers the most reasonable price in the most beautiful facility.
-Click here to learn more about our amenities and services.

 The following assistance is available at the St. Angelus:

 Staff available to provide 24-hour assistance with activities of daily living if needed